LauraAmabili/DigitalForensics/MLforFraudDetection.md

 ## DESCRIPTIVE ANALYTICS FOR FRAUD DETECTION

-### unservised learning techniques -> descriptive anaytocs for fraud detection
+### unsepervised learning techniques -> descriptive analytics for fraud detection
-unsupervides aims at finding anomalos behavior that deviates from the norm of the dataset you have to define the norm ( average behiuour of dataset of customer/ or behavior of the average customer)
+unsupervised aims at finding anomalous behavior that deviates from the norm of the dataset you have to define the norm ( average behiuour of dataset of customer/ or behavior of the average customer)

-unsupervised , you can identify from know cyber attack
+unsupervised , you can identify from new cyber attack

-you want to identiy an outlier detection

-techiques relevant when you have NO labels! fraudsters is dynamically adapting, organization is at the beginning
+you want to identiy an outlier detection techiques relevant when you have NO labels! fraudsters is dynamically adapting, organization is at the beginning find a way to model an average behavior

-define your norm, define the AVERAGE behavior of your dataset find a way to model an average behavior
+**Define your norm, define the AVERAGE behavior of your dataset**

-the norml depends on the domain you are analazing when you define a norm you are defining the boundering of whay is normal and what is not
+-the norm depends on the domain you are analyzing -when you define a norm you are defining the boundering of why is normal and what is not -the norm may change over time

-since it is unsupervised, what ever you find is knowledgne that canbe related or Not
+-anomalies do not necessarily represent frauds, since it is unsupervised, what ever you find is knowledgne that canbe related or Not

-procedure similar for outliers in preprocessing, you can canalyze them in one or multi dimension
+GRAPHICAL outlier detection procedures procedure similar for outliers in preprocessing, you can canalyze them in one or multi dimension
+1. One dimension outliers-> histogram or box plot
+2. Two/three dimensional outliers -> scatter plot

-disadvantges: less formal and limited to a few dimensions, require active involvement of the end user, for a sarge dimensional data set, is cumbersome
+disadvantges: less formal and limited to a few dimensions, require active involvement of the end user, for a large dimensional data set, is cumbersome

 knowledge to verify what you have found

-1. statistical outlier detection
--> z-score
--fit a distribution
-these two are the same saw before
--> break point analysis
+## STATISTICAL OUTLIER DETECTION

+### Z-score
+If the absolute value of the z-score is bigger than 3 can be considered as outliers
+### Fit a distribution, or mixture of distributions
+Outliers: observations with small values for the probability density function
+### Break Point Analysis
 intra-account fraud detection method -> break point indicates a sudden change in the behavior
 a. define a fixed time window
 b. split into an old and new
 c. you compare them

 detect if there is a change in the behiavour and study the difference, if it is higher than a threshold you set, you start investigate
 (see slide)
-training part and testing part studying the difference -> find something that needs to be investigated ->peer-group
+training part and testing part studying the difference -> find something that needs to be investigated
+### peer-group
 INTER-account techiques
-group of account that behaves similarly, elements in your dataset that are close together,  when the behaviour deviates from the peer created, anomaly
+group of account that behaves similarly to the target account, elements in your dataset that are close together,  when the behaviour deviates from the peer created, anomaly
-a. peer group identification
+#### a. peer group identification
-  -distance
-  -ask experts
-  -select number of peers is a problem (tto many all the dataset, depends on the locality of the model you want to build)
-b. anomaly valuation
+#### b. anomaly valuation
+Steps:
+1. The peer group of a particular account is identified
+  a. from prior business knowledge
+  b.
+In a statistical way
+2. Number of peers ( if too small, sensitive to noise, if too large, insensitive to important irregularities)
+3. The behavior of the target account is contrasted with its peers
+  a. statistical test
+  b. distance metric

--> association rule analysis
+### association rule analysis
-detect frequently occurring relationship between items association  between two different items in the dataset you define association rule X sub set of items and Y subset of items-> statoistical measure of the strengh
+detect frequently occurring relationship between items association  between two different items in the dataset Key input: transactions database D consisting of a transaction identifier and a set of items I. you define association rule X sub set of items and Y subset of items-> statistical measure of the strengh of the association

  INSURANCE FRAUD EXAMPLE
  Goal: find frequentelly occurring relationships/associations rules between the various parties involved. compute a set of statistics
-1. identify frequenty item strategies suppert(X) -> percentage of total transactions in the database that containts the item set
+1. identify frequenty item strategies
+The frequency of an item set is measured by means of its support, which is the percentage of total transactions in the database that contains the item set support(X) -> percentage of total transactions in the database that containts the item set
-2. derive association rules -confidence- strong enough to be considered confidence(X->Y)
+2. derive association rules -confidence- strong enough to be considered confidence(X->Y): measures the strength of the association and is defined as the conditional probability of the rule consequent, given the rule antecedent.

-FRAUD DETECTION
+> FRAUD DETECTION

-in the previuour lecture we explodred the unsupervised, the main difference with rw supervised you don't have any label related to the custom value you want to predict/classify we have to extract the norm main challenge of unsupervised-> anomaly DETECTIONyou want to detect something that is outling with the norm itself allows you to extract knowledge started from graphic techniques-> something that outlies from the nrm, group of points
+> in the previuour lecture we explodred the unsupervised, the main difference with rw supervised
+> you don't have any label related to the custom value you want to predict/classify
+> we have to extract the norm
+> main challenge of unsupervised-> anomaly DETECTIONyou want to detect something that is outling with > the norm itself
+> allows you to extract knowledge
+> started from graphic techniques-> something that outlies from the nrm, group of points
-statistical: this time exploiting statistical techniques -break point: intraaccount , you decide testing window and you test if the new distribution is similar to the preboous one -peer-group, seasonality, data that change during time -
+> statistical: this time exploiting statistical techniques
+> break point: intraaccount , you decide testing window and you test if the new distribution is > similar to the preboous one
+> peer-group, seasonality, data that change during time

 ## CLUSTERING

--> main unsupervised learning technique summarize adv and dis of unservised split your data into group such that you want to max similraty intragroup and difference betweek element from different groups
+-> main unsupervised learning technique summarize advantages and disadvantages of unsupervised split your data into group such that you want to max similarity intragroup and difference betweek element from different groups

-process that requiresa a good amount of data group data in different set if you have a lot of fetures apply feature selection
+process that requires a good amount of data group data in different set
+**if you have a lot of feature apply feature selection**

 norm: big cluster of data
 anomalies: small cluster that is away from the normal this is what you want them to analyze to understand it it is frudolent or Not

-this single ^^ anticipates one of the main challenge of clustering, a super good tipycal result is in this example the interesting fact about clustering it works -> you are gonna pobtain cluster in any change the change is to find a way to understand if the cluster is meaningful or not, if it is relevant
+this single ^^ anticipates one of the main challenge of clustering, a super good tipycal result is in this example the interesting fact about clustering it works -> you are gonna obtain cluster in any change the change is to find a way to understand if the cluster is meaningful or not, if it is relevant

 final result of clustering technique-> something that was not relevant

-Clustering techniques can be devided in Hierarchical and nonhierarchical Hierarchical you have: agglomerative/divisive
-NON Hierarchical:

-core element of clustering techiques: distance matric!!
+core element of clustering techiques: ***distance matric!!***

-Aim of clustering: group observation based on similarity distance metric is needed to wuantify similarity ! in order to cluster element you have to compute the similarity between two elemnt -euclidea,/minkowski(depending on the parameter you may obtain a manhattan or euclidean) -> be careful you want to standardize
+Aim of clustering: group observation based on similarity distance metric is needed to quantify similarity !

+in order to cluster element you have to compute the similarity between two element

+-euclidea,/minkowski(depending on the parameter you may obtain a manhattan or euclidean) -> be careful you want to standardize

-for continuois variables ok -> euclidian, pearson correlation or cosine measure categorical variables -> binary variables, zero or one depending on if this particular features is present or not in your data
+**Continuous Variables** ok -> euclidian, pearson correlation or cosine measure

+**Categorical variables** -> binary variables, zero or one depending on if this particular features is present or not in your data
   a.
 Simple matching coefficent -> SMC computes number of identical matches between values of a variable(take a distance and another distance and you compute how many times are different)
   b. jaccard index -> similarity when they are both set to one -categorical with more than two values first option:
   -> transform them in dummy 0/1 values